............................

 (Image: MB Archives from Brandon Politics)

+Born in 1891, Rhoda E. Power was raised in Brandon along with her seven sisters.
 In 1907 she wrote her entrance exam for teaching college and graduated in July 1911.
-Her first teaching job in Brandon was at the Assiniboine School at 60 - 13th Street North where she is listed as a staff member from at least 1917 to 1919.
+Her first teaching job in Brandon was at Assiniboine School, 60 - 13th Street North, where she is listed as a staff member from at least 1917 to 1919.

-The couple returned to Brandon in 1935 with George now a CPR conductor.
-Mrs. Tennant did not go back to teaching, (could married women teach at that time ?), instead she became heavily involved in community work through the Brandon YMCA and United Church.
+George A. Tennant, a CPR brakeman.
+The two wed and returned to Brandon in 1935, George now a CPR conductor.
+Mrs. Tennant did not go back to teaching, (I'm not even sure if married women could teach at that time ?)
+Instead she became heavily involved in community work through the Brandon YMCA and United Church.

-It would have an unpleasant time to be in Brandon as the Depression was at its depth.
+It would have an unpleasant time to be in Brandon as the Depression was at its peak.
 The city cut many services to the bone, or did away with them altogether, and was living on lines of credit just to pay the bills for their massive Depression relief costs.

 June 21, 1936.
 Winnipeg Free Press

-Mayor Cater, now in the final two years of an 18 year reign, and council finally raised the white flag in 1936.
+Mayor Cater, now in the final two years of an 18 year reign, and members of council finally raised the white flag in 1936.
 They essentially declared themselves bankrupt and requested a provincial administrator to oversee the affairs of the city.
 (It would take nearly two decades to come out from receivership).

 If you have any more information about Rhoda Power Tennant, feel free to drop me a line.
 With eight Power daughters there's gotta be a lot of siblings out there !

-Wednesday, October 27, 2010
+Wednesday 27 October 2010

 The Bay Downtown's big reveal